 Maintaining a high quality of life can be challenging for some seniors, but professional caregivers can help them obtain this goal.
-Families can trust in Lincoln, CA, in-home care experts to help their elderly loved ones focus on lifestyle choices that increase the chances of living a longer and healthier life.
+Families can trust in Lincoln, CA, home care experts to help their elderly loved ones focus on lifestyle choices that increase the chances of living a longer and healthier life.

 2. Milk Jug Bird Feeder

 Using a gallon-sized milk jug, a knife, a marker, and ribbon or string, your loved one can build a bird feeder in no time.
 This DIY bird feeder is easy to make, which helps your loved one enjoy the creative process.
 Although your loved one does not technically own the birds, this activity can still provide him or her with some responsibility.
 It will be your loved one’s job to make sure the feeder is up and full of food for the birds each day, which provides a sense of purpose.

 3. Juice Bottle Bird Feeder

 A juice bottle bird feeder only requires a plastic bottle (the bigger the bottle, the better), wooden sticks you can purchase from a local hardware store, a knife, and some sturdy wire.
 As long as holes can be poked in the plastic bottle, your loved one can turn it into a bird feeder.
 Aging causes muscle strength to decrease, in addition to other physical issues.
 However, making the bird feeder could strengthen your loved one’s arm muscles and increase his or her hand-eye coordination.